dmbarbour/wikilon/docs/AwelonLang.md

 Annotations are special parenthetical words, such as `(par)` or `(error)`.

 Annotations always have the same formal semantics: identity.
-That is, adding annotations to a program should not affect its formal behavior.
+That is, adding or removing annotations should not affect a program's formal behavior.
 However, within this limitation, annotations are assigned ad-hoc *informal* semantics by the runtime or compiler.
 For example, `[A](par)` can request parallel evaluation of `[A]`, `(trace)` could print to a debug console, and observing `(error)` can cause evaluation to fail fast.
 In general, annotations augment performance, safety, debugging, and display of programs.
 They encode any *programmer intentions* other than functional behavior.

 Some potential annotations: